 California has notoriously stringent wage and hour laws for employers.
-One particularly tricky area is related to meal break rules.
+One particularly tricky area is related to the California meal break law in 2019.
 Employers should make efforts to audit their policies and practices in relation to meal breaks to ensure compliance with wage and hour laws and prevent litigation.

 Definition of Meal Breaks in California as of 2018